OtHanski/Wihuri2019/Programs/README.txt

 Current functional version:

--N8731ACTRL20 for free control measurements (sweeps undergoing work) -MeasInductance to determine coil inductance and resistance.
+-PSUN8731A-CTRLv31 for free control measurements (sweeps undergoing work) -MeasInductance to determine coil inductance and resistance.

-N831ACTRL20 README:
+PSUN8731A-CTRLv31 README:
--In current version only Free Control Mode has been tested to be functional.
-Sweep mode will be left unfinished for v2, a different implementation will be used for v3.
+-In current version sweeps were removed due to being clunky and unnecessary.
 -Good for collecting freeform data
--Currently plots (manually exportable) I(V), V(t) and I(t).
+-Currently plots (manually exportable) I(V), V(t) and I(t), can be set to save all data gathered automatically to txt.
+-Main controls allow setting voltage/current limits for PSU.

 ... wip